Over the years, I’ve been asked about intuition and instinct. Which did I use during professional boxing matches? Or did I have both?

 Intuition then is the differentiating factor.

 All things considered equal (which they rarely are), it’s easiest to improve your ability.
 Next is technique.
 Last is intuition.
 It’s worth the time, effort, and suffering to improve because it’s a force multiplier for both ability and technique.

 Every loss a fighter takes teaches him how to win the next one.
-Victory offers short-term gratification but not long-term improvement.
+Victory offers short-term gratification but no long-term improvement.
 However, the key is not just getting the experience but also doing the best you can trying many things before you lose.
-Each battle is an internship and eventually your intuition builds to the point where thought is no longer necessary for most decisions.
+Each battle is an internship and eventually, your intuition builds to the point where thinking is no longer necessary for most decisions.

 Intuition appears more valuable the deeper our study goes, but the process to acquire it is still a challenge.
 Intuition is simply a function of experience, and the only way to develop intuition is to gain more experience, but are there shortcuts?

 Yes.
 Let’s apply the 80/20 Rule, which says 80 percent of results come from 20 percent of efforts.
 Make more mistakes.
 Get messier than others do.
 Test yourself against more experienced opponents.
 Push yourself to the brink of your abilities.

 This explains why speed is such a highly prized attribute not just in sports but in academic disciplines as well.
 You have a significant advantage if you can get to a place before your competitor or evade an attack directed at you.
 If you solve a problem faster than everyone, you are more valuable.